cds-snc/claim-tax-benefits-documentation/pages/_en/design.md

 * get proof of filing to access other programs and benefits
 * use the channel that is most accessible to them

 Based on these considerations, we developed an invitation only service with both an online and a paper channel.
 Invitees can use this simplified method to file their taxes and access benefits.
-To learn more, read [the service blueprint.](https://drive.google.com/a/cds-snc.ca/file/d/1SSZd7L7hbdRh37qrSVWZHzbzWFF4zS4w/view?usp=sharing)
+To learn more,  the service blueprint is available upon request at [cds-snc@tbs-sct.gc.ca](cds-snc@tbs-sct.gc.ca).

 **The service touchpoints are:**